พระธาตุศักดิ์สิทธิ์คู่บ้านคู่เมือง ประเทศไทย

 Phra Borom That Chaiya Located some 4 kilometres northeast of Suan Mok, and 1 kilometre from Chaiya railway station, this elaborately restored and revered pagoda is believed to be more than 1,200 years old.
 It is also the symbol of the province the temple serve for religious puposes among the Bhuddist ... read more

-Wat Phra Mahathat Woramahawihan is located on Ratchadamnoen Road in Tambon Nai Mueang.
-This is a royal temple of the first class.
-Formerly named Wat Phra Borom That, this is one of the most important historical sites in southern Thailand and in all of Thailand.
-According to the legend of Phra Borom That Nakhon Si Thammarat, Prince Thanakuman and Queen Hem Chala brought Buddha relics to Hat Sai Kae... read more
+Wat Phra Mahathat Woramahawihan is located along Ratchadamnoen Road in Nai Mueang Subdistrict.
+Wat Phra Mahathat is a first-class royal monastery of the Woramahawihan category.
+Formerly known as Wat Phra Borommathat, it is one of the most important sacred sites in southern Thailand and the country as a whole.
+According to the legend of Phra Borommathat Nakhon Si Thammarat, the Buddha’s relic... read more

 Phra Mahathat Chedi Phra Phutthathammaprakat is located on a hilltop in Betong city centre, on the ground of Wat Phuttathiwat, on Ratanakit Road.
 This chedi was built in the modern Sivijaya style and covered in the color of gold.
 Measuring 39.9 metres high, it was built to commemorate the 69th birthday anniversary of Her Majesty the Queen.
 From the chedi, one can see all of the temple ground and p... read more